International League 2023 Most Runs and Most Wickets standings: Alex Hales and Chris Jordan lead charts - Updated after Eliminator

 International League 2023 Most Runs List

-Alex Hales of the Desert Vipers remains the leading run-scorer of the tournament.
-The right-hander has notched up 468 runs in 11 games at an average of 52 and a strike rate of 152.44, bagging a century and four half-centuries to show for his efforts.
+Alex Hales of the Desert Vipers is the leading run-scorer of ILT20 2023.
+The right-hander has notched up 468 runs in 11 games at an average of 52 and strike rate of 152.44 with one century and four half-centuries to show for his efforts.

-Rovman Powell of the Dubai Capitals is second on the list with 350 runs from 11 games at an average of 43.75 and a strike rate of 160.55 with a half-century and a top score of 97.
+However, James Vince of the Gulf Giants has every chance of toppling him.
+Vince is only 43 runs shy of Hales’ tally, having scored 425 runs in ten games at an average of 53.12 and a strike rate of 138.43 with four half-centuries and a top score of 83 not out.

-James Vince of the Gulf Giants is third on the list with 342 runs from nine games at an average of 42.75 with three half-centuries.
+Kieron Pollard, Muhammad Waseem and Nicholas Pooran, who all played for the MI Emirates, are third, fourth and fifth respectively in the list.

 International League 2023 Most Wickets List

 Chris Jordan of the Gulf Giants is the leading wicket-taker of the tournament.
-The right-arm fast bowler has picked up 17 wickets at an economy rate of 7.53 and an excellent strike rate of 10.3.
+The right-arm fast bowler has picked up 19 wickets in nine games at an excellent economy rate of 7.38.
+He will have a chance to add to his tally when the Giants play in the final.

-David Wiese of the Giants is second on the list.
-The fast bowler has 16 wickets to his name in nine games at an excellent economy rate of 6.45.
-Wanindu Hasaranga, Dwayne Bravo, Sheldon Cottrell and Junaid Siddiqui have also been impressive in the bowling department.
+David Wiese of the Giants has also been impressive, with the fast bowler picking up 18 wickets in ten games at an economy rate of 6.60 and a five-wicket haul to his name.
+Wanindhu Hasaranga, Dwayne Bravo and Sheldon Cottrell have also been impressive.

-Get IND vs AUS Live Score at Sportskeeda for Border Gavaskar Trophy 2023.
-Follow for latest updates.
+Get IND vs AUS Live Score for 1st Test Updates at Sportskeeda.
+Follow us for latest Updates and News